KingJohn1024/resume/README.md

 # resume
-Living resume document maintianed within html and conveted to PDF via a simple Python script.
+Living resume document maintianed in html and conveted to PDF via a simple Python script.